-MODERN STYLE IN SCHOOL ARCHITECTURE ATTRACTS EDUCATORS.
+MODERN STILE IN SCHOOL ARCHITECTURE ATTRACTS EDUCATORS

-Four examples of the modern style in architecture for school buildings, stressing freedom of planning and an abundance of windows, are attracting the attention of educators visiting the Architectural Exhibition organized by the Museum of Modern Art, New York City and now on whew at

-Two of the school plans shown are designed for American communities.
+Four examples of the modern style in architecture for school buildings, stressing freedom of planning and an abundance of windows, are attracting the attention of educators visiting the Architectural Exhibition at the Museum of Modern Art, 750 Fifth Avenue, Two of the school plans shown are designed for American communities.

-One of the two American schools has been completed, the Hessian Hills School at Croton-on-Hudson, designed by Howe & Lescase, architects of New York and Philadelphia.
+One of the two American schools has been completed, the Hessian Hills School at Croton-on-Hudson, designed by Hows & Lescaze, architects of New York and Philadelphia.
 The other school designed by an American architect is a project for a "Ring Plan" school, the work of Richard Neutra of Los Angeles.
-The schools in the exhibition designed by foreign architects include a model of the famous Bauhaus at Dressau, Germany, the work of Gropius one of the leading German architects in the new international style; and the Friedrich Ebert School, Frankfort-on-Main, designed by Ernest May and associates.
+The schools in the exhibition designed by foreign architects include a model of the famous Bauhaus at Dessau, Germany. the work of Gropius, one of the leading Serman architects in the new international style; and the Friedrich Ebert School, Frankfort-on-Main, designed by Ernst May and associates.

-Public school teachers who have attended conferences at the Museum during the past fortnight have shown special interest in the new type of school buildings in the exhibition, as has Dean A. R. Rossange of the Department of Architecture of New York University.
-Groups of students from Columbia University and New York University also have shown appreciation of the models for school buildings.
+Public school teachers who have attended conferences at the Musoum during the past fortnight have shown special interest in the new as has type of school buildings in the exhibition, / Dean A. R. Boasange of the department of architecture.
+New York University, making action to the nanationen ef ine mer neektouture na unektel in Hurreiter Group's of students from Columbia University and New York University also have shown appreciation of the models for school buildings.